-14.5 Risk Mitigation
+14.4 Risk Mitigation

-The energy savings and customer transformation strategy within the Business Plan are based on an assumption that participation levels will continue to increase even as incentives drop over time.
-This assumption is not without precedent; the California Solar Initiative demonstrated that increasing market participation can be sustained with declining incentives in part due to decreased material and labor expenses, and emerging technology programs have also demonstrated a similar trajectory.
-MCE asserts that a positive customer experience will similarly support robust customer participation.
-However, in order to maintain robust participation levels in later years of implementation, this assumption must hold.
+The energy savings and associated cost effectiveness of the Business Plan assume that participation levels will continue to increase even as incentives drop over time.
+This assumption is not without precedent; the California Solar Initiative demonstrated that increased market participation can result in decreased material and labor expenses, and emerging technology programs have also demonstrated a similar trajectory.
+However, in order to meet required cost effectiveness levels in later years of implementation, this assumption must hold.

 Therefore, MCE proposes a "re-look," or a reconsideration of budget and incentive levels in the event that assumptions underpinning the portfolio do not hold true.
 MCE will be responsible for monitoring overall cost effectiveness of the portfolio.
 Variation in measure-by-measure implementation will be managed through fund shifting or adjustment of incentives on individual measures, which will be reported on an annual basis.
-However, if drops in incentive levels are not met with a mostly consistent rate of participation, then MCE will be required to reconsider its customer transformation logic.
+However, if drops in incentive levels are not met with a mostly consistent rate of participation, then MCE will be required to reconsider its basic program logic.
 To ensure sufficient time for MCE's customer transformation proposal to be implemented, MCE proposes this re-look occur at year 4.
 MCE will continually discuss program progress with CPUC identified stakeholder groups (e.g. the California Energy Efficiency Coordinating Committee), MCE's community and governing Board, and CPUC staff.
 MCE will gather input from all stakeholders to inform adaptive management and consider other circumstances that would require a "re-look."